Economic Freedom Fighters

-The Economic Freedom Fighters (EFF) is a South African left-wing to far-left pan-Africanist and Marxist–Leninist political party.
-It was founded by expelled former African National Congress Youth League (ANCYL) President Julius Malema, and his allies, in 2013.
-Malema is President of the EFF, heading the Central Command Team which serves as the central structure of the party.
-It is currently the third-largest party in both houses of the South African Parliament.
+The Economic Freedom Fighters (EFF) is a South African communist and black nationalist political party.
+It was founded by expelled former African National Congress Youth League (ANCYL) president Julius Malema, and his allies, on 26 July 2013.
+Malema is president of the EFF, heading the Central Command Team, which serves as the central structure of the party.
+It is currently the fourth-largest party in the National Assembly.

+The party contested elections for the first time in the 2014 South African general election, garnering 6.35% of the national vote and securing 25 seats in the National Assembly.

+The parties primarily political position, is that South Africa is still under an economic system which benefits white people over black people and that significant reform based upon Marxist principles must be instituted.
+The party has been a notable advocate for Pan-Africanism.

+Since its founding the EFF has been embroiled in several controversies in which they have been described of having rhetoric which is divisive, violent and racist.
+Julius Malema has been taken to court several times for hate speech.
+He has been found guilty of hate speech twice.
+The party has been implicated in multiple corruption scandals.The party has been described as violent.
+According to a judge in the South African Equality court, Malema has "call[ed] for [racists] to be killed".
+Malema has been convicted on a gun charge.

 History

-Foundation
+Foundation and early history

 At a 26 July 2013 press briefing in Soweto, Malema announced that the new party had over 1000 members, double the 500 required for registration with the Independent Electoral Commission (IEC).
 The EFF is now registered with the IEC, after an objection to its registration by the Freedom Front Plus (FF+) was dismissed in September 2013.

-Splinters and infighting

 In 2015, the EFF suspended MP Lucky Twala and expelled three MPs, Mpho Ramakatsa, Andile Mngxitama and Khanyisile Litchfield-Tshabalala.
 Mngxitama formed his own party, named Black First Land First (BLF), while Litchfield-Tshabalala joined the United Democratic Movement.
 Malema has been chiefly accused by former members of purging his critics to consolidate his power, thus ruling the party with an iron fist.
-Malema acknowledged this criticism in a press conference and further went on to say, the party should have expelled more ill-disciplined members.
+Malema acknowledged this criticism in a press conference and went on to say that the party should have expelled more ill-disciplined members.